This is the fifth blog in a five-part series on the state of the healthcare workforce.

 Break down silos – Care can’t be approached in isolation.
 To properly treat patients with complex and interacting health issues, organizations must put systems in place to facilitate sharing of critical information and expertise both within and across teams.
 Establishing cross-departmental huddles and supporting teams with the right technology can go a long way in reinforcing interdisciplinary practices.

-Draw on data to reinforce teams – By leveraging employee feedback with tools such as Press Ganey’s Pulse Surveying for engagement and safety culture, you can better understand psychological safety, gaps or breakdowns in processes, training opportunities, and how to support workers quickly jumping into new roles.
+Draw on data to reinforce teams – By leveraging employee feedback with tools such as Press Ganey’s Pulse Surveys for engagement and safety culture, you can better understand psychological safety, gaps or breakdowns in processes, training opportunities, and how to support workers quickly jumping into new roles.

 Foster communication – Training teams to communicate is key for effectively coordinating care.
 Organizations need robust processes related to verbal and written handoffs, communication expectations, and best practices to reinforce consistency and support collaboration across teams.
 Apart from skills labs and other clinical development opportunities, team members should engage in trainings on communication, planning, working with others, and problem-solving.
 Other vital learning concepts include reliability skills, or evidence-based and non-technical abilities that can minimize communication and reasoning errors, and relationship skills–strategies that help to reduce power distance and open up communication channels.
 Focusing on these core abilities and establishing them as integral components to any existing team technical simulation helps to elevate the entire team and ensure everyone’s on the same page.
 Team-based care further requires intentionally developing cross-departmental relations.
 Recognizing and celebrating instances of teamwork between distinct groups reinforces coordinated care as a success point.